thoughtbot/write-yourself-a-roguelike/book/generating_a_character/role_call.md

 end
 ```

-This function is relatively straight forward.
+This method is relatively straight forward.
 We loop through each item and print out the hotkey and the name of the role (we're cheating here by not printing "a" or "an" in front of the name, but it's not really important).

 Now let's implement `handle_choice` and `item_for_hotkey`: